 - Development of interactive digital new media product

-- Community diversification outside of the Lower Mainland and the Capital Region
+- Community diversification, outside of the Metro Vancouver Regional District and the Capital Region District

 The EBC, together with any affiliates, cannot have more than 100 employees at the time of an initial investment by an investor under the program.